Jacobaston/project-3/README.md

 ### Wins
 - Learning how to work remotely in a team.
 This is a skill that is going to be invaluable in the workplace, and this project offered me the perfect opportunity to develop my capabilities in this area .
 - We created a real MERN full-stack application!
-It makes the past 2 months of learning feel very real .
+It makes the past 2 months of learning feel very real.

 ### Challenges
 - Time was the main challeage.
 We had a very ambitious MVP, so getting it to a finished product was very difficult, unfortunately in this case we did miss off some features that were in our original plan.
 For my next project I will push to have a more realistic MVP to which we can add extra features if the time permits.